 Apart from size, another thing that you have to consider is the ventilation issue.
 The bigger the cage, the more air it provides.

-Then, the issue of how many hamsters can live in a homemade hamster cage.
+Then, the issue of how many hamsters can live in a homemade hamster cage?
 If you are caring for a Syrian hamster, then one hamster per cage is the ideal.
-But, if you are caring for the smaller species, then they can live in one homemade hamster cage.
-But, be sure that each one of them has their own room to stay and rest.
+Even if you are caring for the smaller species, we would suggest you keep one hamster in one hamster cage only.

 Step-by-Step Procedures to Make a DIY Hamster Cage